Weld Strength and Stress Calculator

 Joint Efficiency

 Joint efficiency represents the ratio of weld strength to base material strength.
-Typical values:
+Planning tendencies to verify:

 Load Types

 Tensile: Direct pulling force.
-Butt joints work best.
+Butt joints often provide a clearer load path.

 Shear: Sliding force.
 Fillet and lap joints common.